drowe67/codec2-samples/README.md

 Sample 5 in the `230422_600` uses a single stage 12 bit VQ updated every 30ms to quantise the spectrum at 400 bits/s.
 With side information (pitch and energy) a candidate 600-700 bits/s codec.

 Sample 6 in both directories is a rough simulation of SSB in an AWGN channel, about 20dB SNR for the 1200 directory, and 8dB for the 600 directory, which also includes a simulation of impulse noise.
-Both SSB signals are compressed.
+Both SSB signals are (Hilbert) compressed.
 Very high SNR SSB (e.g. several S points above the noise) is effectively the codec input source material - this will be very hard to beat as model based codecs always introduce artefacts due to approximations in the model.
 At high SNR it will come down to personal preference - those who tolerate the codec artefacts versus those who prefer the analog signal with it's background noise.